-Back after more than a dozen years, these uber amazing, high speed, powerboats were here to roar….
-Oops, SOAR across the Gulf waters of Fort Myers Beach where we are more than a little proud and hugely excited to have hosted them for the 2019 National Championship Race Event.
+Back after more than a dozen years, these uber amazing, high speed, powerboats are here to roar….
+Oops, SOAR across the Gulf waters of Fort Myers Beach, where we are more than a little proud and hugely excited to have them for the National Championship Race Event.
 Part of the Offshore Powerboat Association (OPA), the events and sport itself have dramatically increased in popularity.
 The National Championship is the culmination of the entire OPA race season.
-The Roar Offshore APBA National Championship took place on Fort Myers Beach, Saturday, October 12, 2019.
+The Roar Offshore APBA National Championship takes place on Fort Myers Beach, in the month of October.
 Racing enthusiasts descended upon Fort Myers Beach by the tens of thousands!

 A public comment was made on a local business Facebook page regarding OPA’s lack of concern for marine wildlife.
 In fact, there were actually six Florida Fish & Wildlife Commission (FWC) observers stationed strategically by the race course for the sole purpose of spotting dolphins, manatees and any living creature that could potentially be in danger.
 The race went off without a hitch and OPA continues to take environmentally conscious precautions for the safety of our precious marine life.

 OPA’s respect for our community and beaches at the forefront was clearly demonstrated.
 “Keep Lee County Beautiful” enlisted a number of volunteers including 75 FGCU students who worked steadily for between 6 and 8 hours, picking up debris and patrolling for refuge.
 Their presence alone appeared to command respect for our beach environment.

-When asked about the design of the race course, Tim Hill responded that his creation was influenced by driver feedback until the creation met the objective.
+When asked about the design of the race course, The courses creation was influenced by driver feedback until the course the objective.
 Previously, powerboat races were approximately 10 miles in length and 5 miles off shore.
-The “Roar’ course was created for the spectators, as close to shore as possible for maximum visibility.
+The “Roar’ course was created for the spectators, as close to shore as possible for maximum visibility and safety.
 The start and finish lines were near the DiamondHead Resort, with the first turn at Junkanoo's, followed by 7 more turns and the final leg at turn 8 near the Ft.
 Myers Beach Pier.